connochio/ambient_music_documentation/Documentation/Setup/README.md

 <br />
 ## Add Playlist

-After clicking on this, you will be asked to provide a playlist name and spotify ID.
+After clicking on this, you will be asked to provide a playlist name and link/ID.
 <br />
 ### Name
 This name will be used throughout the integration, and may include special characters.

 It cannot be changed after it has been created however.
 <br />
-### Spotify ID
+### Playlist Link/ID

 > [!TIP]
-> This box will accept both a full spotify URL or 22-char ID
+> This box will accept multiple formats and will automatically extract the relevant IDs.

+#### Spotify

-The Spotify ID can obtained from the [Spotify website](https://spotify.com), and this box will accept either a raw 22-character ID or a full URL for ease-of-use.
+The Playlist ID can obtained from the [Spotify website](https://spotify.com), and this box will accept either a raw 22-character ID or a full URL for ease-of-use.

 An example for this would be:
 `https://open.spotify.com/playlist/0vvXsWCC9xrXsKd4FyS8kM`